ainoniwa/pppcap/README.rst

 Install
 =======================================================================
+In virtualenv.
 ::

-    $ python setup.py install
+    (pppcap)$ python setup.py install

-Need to `sudo` when using system python.
+Need to `sudo` when using system global.

 Example script